 Sick call shall be conducted seven (7) days a week.
 Sick call requests include requests for medical, dental, eye and mental health services.
-The medical unit is a triage unit; meaning, we prioritize who is seen first based on medical severity.
-An RMC is required to be seen by medical, dental and mental health unless you are experiencing an emergency in which case alert your housing officer(s) who will alert medical for an urgent assessment.
-Be very specific in your request for services.
+An RMC is required to be seen by medical, dental and mental health unless you are experiencing an emergency in which case alert your Segregation officer(s) who will alert medical for urgent assessment.
+Be specific in request for services.
 Medical, dental and Mental health requests must be put on separate RMCs.
-If you are notified to present to medical be sure to be prompt; failing to show up for a scheduled appointment may result in the disciplinary process.
-Prisoners in Segregation or in the SMU have the same access to health care; RMCs and the locked boxes are in all housing units.
-Medical staff will retrieve RMCs daily throughout the facility.
+You will be notified of a scheduled medical appointment; refusal for a scheduled appointment may result in the disciplinary action.
+Medical staff will retrieve RMCs daily from the unit lockbox in the segregation unit.
 When deemed medically necessary and approved by the Medical Advisory Committee, consultations with providers in the community will be scheduled.